aroseartist/Who-Represents-You/README.md

 ## <a name="dev"></a>Development

-*Excited to have an opportunity to learn based on some of my own interests, this app is front-end heavy with use of amazing API data integrated into visuals including an interactive D3 map and word clouds.*
+*Excited to have an opportunity to learn based on some of my own interests, this app is front-end heavy with use of amazing API data integrated into visuals including an interactive D3 map and word cloud.*

 The SVG map is composed of paths created with coordinates via JSON.
 Map interactivity is programmed with a combination of D3, Javascript, jQuery, and AJAX.
 Each evening, the Congressional Record is parsed and marked up by the [Sunlight Foundation](http://sunlightfoundation.com/ "Sunlight Foundation").
 Their Capitol Words API provides access to the incoming data we see once jsonified, weighed, and put in descending order.